 Our immediate go-to when we think of a yard is grass.
 However, you may live in an area where grass doesn’t do well.
 Yes, you can use organic fertilizers, non-organic chemicals, and pretty much force that grass into existence… but you can also admit to yourself that grass isn’t the end-all, be-all component to a beautiful yard.

 Have you heard of Xeriscaping?
 You’ve undoubtedly seen it without knowing it had a name.
 To put it simply, the process of xeriscaping is to create a yard or landscape that needs no supplemental water.
-Go ahead and fall down the Google rabbit hole for the term and find some grass-free inspiration for your yard.
+Go ahead for the term and find some grass-free inspiration for your yard.

 Find a Local Organic Lawn Care Service